top of page

 B: Here - a warm drop Becher (Susan fetches the port) - sit, please - surely now, where few attend, 'tis useless to indite - where few can read - 'tis folly sure to write?

-REV: Nay my Lord - sermons of a low pot-house nature are all the go these days - handsome young curates with honey'd voices, prancing about the pulpit baring red, yea red!, stockings (shakes head) - unless my flock increase - there is naught here for myself and Mrs. Becher
+REV: T'aint my Lord - sermons of a low pot-house nature are all the go these days - handsome young curates with honey'd voices, prancing about the pulpit baring red, yea red!, stockings (shakes head) - unless my flock increase - there is naught here for myself and Mrs. Becher

 S: There was a generation wholly without a preacher in t' village my Lord - until the Reverend came, we were wickéd all - and in peril of numerous genetic deficiencies